isc-projects/kea/doc/sphinx/arm/hooks-lease-cmds.rst

 The ``by`` key is the only parameter.
 The returned response contains a detailed list of leases in the same format as :isccmd:`lease4-get-all` or :isccmd:`lease6-get-all`.
 This list can be empty and is usually not large.

+Since Kea version 3.1.5 the ``by-state`` commands were added with:

+-  the ``state`` parameter also accepts a string (vs. a number) for usual state names (default (0), declined (1), expired-reclaimed (2), released (3), and registered (4)).

+-  an optional subnet-id parameter limits to leases in the specified subnet.
+   When omitted or set to 0 all leases with the given state are returned.

 .. isccmd:: lease4-del
 .. _command-lease4-del: